-It was a particularly awful disaster because students and teachers from all over the country were inspired by Ms. McAuliffe, including our local science classes.
-They watched on live television when seconds into the launch excitement turned to disbelief and horror as the shuttle exploded.
+It was a particularly awful disaster because students and teachers from all over the United States and beyond were inspired by Ms. McAuliffe, including our local science classes.
+Many young children watched on live television when seconds into the launch excitement turned to disbelief and horror as the shuttle exploded.
 Retired Montpelier science teacher Roger Crowley who was watching with his students recalls, “It was the most difficult time I’ve ever had in the classroom.”

 My class was part of the Teacher in Space program and we communicated with Christa many times.
 We were doing experiments in the classroom with tomato seeds that had been in space.
 It was interesting how some parents thought the seeds and tomatoes we grew were harmful with alien stuff.
 Curious even after telling them that they were sealed while in space and the experiments had to do with the effects of gravity on growth.
 Anyway, we ate the tomatoes.
 My room was full that day of students, parents, and guests watching the Challenger take off.

 As a member of the newly created Montpelier Public Art Commission, one of my duties is to assess our current public art.
 When I got to this memorial, a beautiful granite work of art in a place that people can’t get to, it called out to me to be moved to a new location where parking is available, walking is safe, and people can get up close and be as moved as I am.

 My fellow Commission members agreed and so began an adventure!